 SEO translation doesn’t only deal with translating what the human eye can read, but also what search engines like Google, Yahoo!, Bing, and others see.
 These invisible pieces of text need to be carefully translated to properly adapt and optimize them according to your target market.

-In fact, translating website keywords usually require transcreation instead of translation, which means that the localization expert needs to transfer the meaning of a certain term to another language while maintaining its intent, style, tone, and context.
+In fact, translating website keywords usually requires transcreation instead of translation, which means that the localization expert needs to transfer the meaning of a certain term to another language while maintaining its intent, style, tone, and context.

 #5.
 Review your translation